psychological-safety-yogis/awesome-psych-safety/README.md

 # An awesome open-source list of ways to make your environment more psychologically safe . . . and coincidentally more successful"

 ```
-"Garr, Steve feels he can safely vibe at Regular Joe's Gym because it is most psychologically safe for Steve's special qualities."
+"Garr, Steve can vibe at Regular Joe's because they accept him, the pirate."
       /| _________~~~~~
 O|===|* >_____________/
       \|